 There is no non-TLS option for connecting to Coreo – all connections are made securely over HTTPS.

-All data written to disk within the Heroku Postgres database is automatically encrypted at rest.
+All data written to disk within the Heroku database is automatically encrypted at rest.

 Technical measures are generally only half the story when it comes to security.
 The remainder relies on the organisation’s policies, processes and attitudes to security.
 Here’s how Natural Apptitude approaches security and focuses on ensuring that the organisation integrates good practice into everything it does.

 Good security means doing all the simple things right.
 As an organisation we make sure:

 Since the Coreo platform is constantly evolving we undertake regular reviews of the security of the platform in step with any changes we make.
 Updates are always made on our development platform before being migrated to Live and any potential vulnerabilities are dealt with within our development framework first.

 We work with an external cyber security consultant to review and assess our security overall, including policies and general work practices.
 This also helps us stay up-to-date with any changes in the security landscape so that we can quickly and efficiently reflect these within our security practices.